Tea culture

-Tea culture is defined by how tea is made and consumed, how people interact with tea, and the aesthetics surrounding tea drinking.
+Tea culture refers to how tea is made and consumed, how people interact with tea, and the aesthetics surrounding tea drinking.

 Tea plays an important role in some countries.
 It is commonly consumed at social events, and many cultures have created intricate formal ceremonies for these events.
 East Asian tea ceremonies, with their roots in the Chinese tea culture, differ slightly among East Asian countries, such as the Japanese or Korean variants.
 Tea may differ widely in preparation, such as in Tibet, where the beverage is commonly brewed with salt and butter.
-Tea may be drunk in small private gatherings (tea parties) or public (tea houses designed for social interaction).
+Tea may be drunk in small private gatherings (tea parties) or in public (tea houses designed for social interaction).

 Afternoon tea is a British custom with widespread appeal.
-The British Empire spread an interpretation of tea to its dominions and colonies, including modern-day regions of Hong Kong, India, and Pakistan, which had pre-existing tea customs, as well as regions such as East Africa (modern-day Kenya, Tanzania, and Uganda) and the Pacific (Australia and New Zealand) which did not have tea customs.
-The tea room or teahouse is found in the US, Ireland and many Commonwealth cities.
+The British Empire spread an interpretation of tea to its dominions and colonies, including modern-day regions of Hong Kong, India, and Pakistan, which had pre-existing tea customs, as well as regions such as East Africa (modern-day Kenya, Tanzania, and Uganda), the Pacific (Australia and New Zealand), and Canada, which did not have tea customs, or countries that received high British immigration, such as Chile.
+The tea room or teahouse is found in the US, Ireland, and many Commonwealth cities.

-Different regions favour different varieties of tea—white, yellow, green, oolong, black, or post-fermented (dark)—and use different flavourings, such as herbs, milk, or sugar.
+Different regions favor different varieties of tea—white, yellow, green, oolong, black, or post-fermented (dark)—and use different flavorings, such as herbs, milk, or sugar.
 The temperature and strength of the tea likewise vary widely.

 East Asia

 China

-Due to the importance of tea in Chinese society and culture, tea houses can be found in most Chinese neighbourhoods and business districts.
+Due to the importance of tea in Chinese society and culture, tea houses can be found in most Chinese neighborhoods and business districts.
 Chinese-style tea houses offer dozens of varieties of hot and cold tea concoctions.
 They also serve a variety of tea-friendly or tea-related snacks.
-Beginning in the late afternoon, the typical Chinese tea house quickly becomes packed with students and business people, and later at night, playing host to insomniacs and night owls simply looking for a place to relax.
+Beginning in the late afternoon, the typical Chinese tea house quickly becomes packed with students and business people, and later at night, it plays host to insomniacs and night owls simply looking for a place to relax.

 There are formal tea houses.
 They provide a range of Chinese and Japanese tea leaves, tea-making accoutrements, and a better class of snack food.
 Finally, some tea vendors specialize in selling tea leaves, pots, and other related paraphernalia.
 Tea is an essential item in Chinese culture and is mentioned in the seven necessities of (Chinese) daily life.

-During the Tang dynasty, Lu Yu found that the plants which grow under shady hillsides produced poor-quality tea, often resulting in abdominal distension.
+During the Tang dynasty, Lu Yu found that the plants that grow under shady hillsides produced poor-quality tea, often resulting in abdominal distension.
 The common tea-making methods at the time were boiling the water and tea leaves simultaneously.
-The water was heated in a cauldron on a brazier to the first boil level, described as "fish eyes".
+The water was heated in a cauldron on a brazier to the first boil level, described as "fish eyes."
 Appropriate salts were added to the water to enhance the flavor of the tea.